-Director of the Center for Student Learning; Associate Professor, Behavioral Medicine and Medical Ethics
+Director of the Center for Student Learning; Professor, Behavioral Medicine; Course Director/Examiner of Medical Ethics

 He has published on topics in ethics and pedagogy, including applications in the ethics of human subjects research.
 His primary area of research has been the intersection of prudential and ethical reasons for action.
 He has presented at local and national conferences, in addition to organizing conferences and symposia.